 - Education/Outreach Tools

 - AB 876 Guidance and Calculator--CalRecycle created guidance and a calculator to assist jurisdictions with longer term planning for organics infrastructure.
-The related calculator is now available for use.

 - General Information